alantippins/agentic-ux-patterns/README.md

 - Visualize task sequences or show handoff chains when multiple agents are involved.
 - Log agent actions and decision points for transparency and troubleshooting.

+Action: Create a timeline of agent actions.
+Would a user know who did what, and when?

 🔍 Example: Devin (Cognition)
 Devin breaks tasks into subprocesses, like test runner, fix recommender, and code generator.
 Users can see each step, making the agent chain legible and auditable.